 Ensure superannuation guarantee payments for employees are up-to-date and make sure contributions are received by the nominated super funds by 30 June.

 Report and rectify any missed payments to the ATO.
 If you do not pay an employee's super guarantee on time and to the right fund, you must lodge a superannuation guarantee charge (SGC) statement and pay the SGC to the ATO.

 The SGC is not tax-deductible and there are significant administrative charges, fees and penalties.
 It’s therefore important to ensure that you’re paying superannuation guarantee correctly throughout the year.

 Taxable payments reporting system

-Does your business earn income from building and construction, cleaning, courier, road freight, IT, security, investigation or surveillance services?
-If so, you may need to lodge a taxable payments annual report by 30 August 2021 to report payments made to contractors.
+Does your business earn income from building and construction, cleaning, courier, road freight, information technology, security, investigation or surveillance services?
+If so, you may need to lodge a taxable payments annual report by 30 August 2022 to report payments made to contractors.

 The details you need to report are generally contained in the contractors’ invoices and include ABN, name, address and total amounts paid for the financial year.

 When you do a tax return for your business, your tax agent will often do a reconciliation against your GST accounts.
 This can identify misclassified transactions or unclaimed credits which will need to be fixed.